jaredhowland/rhythm/README.md

     * `$epsilon`, `$h6`
     * `$zeta`

-    For example, if you want to set your `h1` font-size, you can do the following:
+    For example, if you want to set your `h1`'s `font-size`, you can do the following:

     ```
     h1 {